Amyimeng/d2mr-assessment-amyimeng/01_data-cleaning/02_cleaning-level-2/assessment.md

     3. Functions are well-documented with comments

-        -   [x] Objective attempt
+        -   [ ] Objective attempt
         -   [x] Unique objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: The script does not seem to include any user-defined functions, which is in this format: `function_name <- function(arguments) {}`.
+Feel free to reach out if you did have one

 8. Parse and write conditional statements and/or loops